yorktronic/ArbBot/README.md

 ## Altcoins (i.e. not BTC or ETH)
-*Note: Once data collection has begun, we'll be able to see what coins have inter-exchange pricing discrepancies more than others, and then focus on those.
+*Note: Once data collection has begun, we'll be able to see what coins have inter-exchange pricing discrepancies of a higher amplitude and frequancy than others.
 For now...*

 **High transaction speed, low transaction cost:**